keybraker/greely/extras/MARKDOWNS/CONTRIBUTING.md

-l# Contributing
+## Contributing

-If you want to contribute to this project, or have an idea on how to make it better, feel free to send me an email at: iantsiakkas@gmail.com
+### If you want to contribute to this project, or have an idea on how to make it better, feel free to send me an email at: iantsiakkas@gmail.com

 ## Pull Request Process